MrTwister96/unitools/README.md

 ## Modules

-`unitools` comprises multiple modules, each designed for a specific purpose.
-Below is a description of the `ICMPv4` module.
+`unitools` offers multiple modules, each tailored for a specific purpose.
+Below is a description of a few key modules:

 ### ICMPv4 Module